Vision of the Valley of Dry Bones

 The Vision of the Valley of Dry Bones (or The Valley of Dry Bones or The Vision of Dry Bones) is a prophecy in chapter 37 of the Book of Ezekiel.

+Content

 The chapter details a vision revealed to the prophet Ezekiel, conveying a dream-like realistic-naturalistic depiction.

 In his vision, the prophet sees himself standing in a valley full of dry human bones.
 He is commanded to carry a prophecy.
 Before him, the bones connect into human figures; then the bones become covered with tendons, flesh, and skin.
 Then God reveals the bones to the prophet as the people of Israel in exile and commands the prophet to carry another prophecy in order to revitalize these human figures, to resurrect them, and to bring them to the Land of Israel.

 Literary references

 Herman Melville, early in his novella “Benito Cereno”, provides much description of the strange behavior and appearance of another ship, the San Dominick.
 As the captain and some crew of another ship get closer to it, Melville writes this paragraph:

 As the whale-boat drew more and more nigh, the cause of the peculiar pipe-clayed aspect of the stranger was seen in the slovenly neglect pervading her.
 The spars, ropes, and great part of the bulwarks looked woolly from long unacquaintance with the scraper, tar, and the brush.
 Her keel seemed laid, her ribs put together, and she launched, from Ezekiel’s Valley of Dry Bones.